ISO 9001 Quality Management System

 Performance Metrics

-Monitoring and continuous improvement across assembly operations with clear KPI definitions.
+Monitoring and continuous improvement across kit assembly operations with clearly defined KPI references.

 99.8%